mT5: A massively multilingual pre-trained text-to-text transformer: Experiments

-Following the original T5 recipe, we consider five model sizes: \textit{Small} ($\approx 300$M parameters), \textit{Base} ($600$M), \textit{Large} ($1$B), \textit{XL} ($4$B), and \textit{XXL} ($13$B).
-The increase in parameter counts compared to the corresponding T5 model variants comes from the larger vocabulary used in mT5.
-We pre-train our models for $1$ million steps on batches of $1024$ length-$1024$ input sequences, corresponding to roughly $1$ trillion input tokens total.
-This is the same amount of pre-training as T5 and about $\frac{1}{6}$ as much as XLM-R. Due to time constraints, we report results with mt5-XXL trained for only $750$ thousand steps.
-Final results and further experiments will be updated on our public codebase.\footnoteref{fn:code}
+We pre-train our mT5 model variants for $1$ million steps on batches of $1024$ length-$1024$ input sequences, corresponding to roughly $1$ trillion input tokens total.
+This is the same amount of pre-training as T5 and about $\frac{1}{6}$ as much as XLM-R.

 We use the same inverse square-root learning rate schedule used by T5 during pre-training, with the learning rate set to $1 \big/ \sqrt{\max(n, k)}$ where $n$ is the current training iteration and $k = 10^{4}$ is the number of warm-up steps.
 Following the T5.1.1 recipe, we do not apply dropout during pre-training.
 We use the same self-supervised objective as T5, with $15$\% of tokens masked and an average noise span length of $3$.
 We ablate some of these experimental details in \cref{sec:ablation}.